INITI-Playground/initi-playground-docs/docs/developers/extending-behaviors.md

 ## Adding custom interactive objects

-To create custom interactive objects with unique behaviors, you’ll need to extend the `BaseHittable` class, the base class of all interactive objects in **Initi Playground**.
+To create custom interactive objects with unique behaviors, you’ll need to extend the `BaseHittable` class, the base class of all interactive objects in INITI Playground.
 By extending `BaseHittable`, you can implement your own logic that responds to hits or touches, giving you complete control over how your objects react to user interactions.

 This flexibility allows you to create everything from simple reactions to complex sequences of events, tailored specifically to your game's needs.
 If you want to add custom animations, trigger specific audio effects, or implement gameplay mechanics, you will need to extend `BaseHittable` class and override the `Hit(Vector3 hitPosition)` method.